CMSExperts/warmup/README.md

 This extension is especially useful for large installations that deploy and then flush caches.

-The current state is intended for TYPO3 v8 LTS, and handles the Rootline Cache.
+The current state is provided as of TYPO3 v8 LTS, and handles the Rootline Cache.